Follow us on Google Get our news on Discover Follow

 A camouflaged prototype of the upcoming Mercedes-AMG electric C-Class

 Horsepower estimates have ranged from 600 to 800, but in truth it’s anyone’s guess.
-With many EVs pushing horsepower into four-figures the sky really is the limit.
+With many EVs pushing horsepower into four figures, the sky really is the limit.
 Mercedes is also likely to adopt a dual-motor setup for its performance electric sedan.
-Which increases power consumption and control, as well as adding AWD by default, but will sap those batteries a lot faster.
+This increases power consumption and control, as well as adding AWD by default, but will sap those batteries a lot faster.

 This isn’t the only prototype Mercedes we’ve spotted recently.
 The upcoming “Baby G” prototype was also snapped while out and about somewhere in Europe.